bchainzhang/bchainzhang.github.io/index.md

 FIN (CCS 2023) is our latest system solving a long-standing open problem in BFT and MPC, being the first constant time information-theoretic BFT.

-Recently, I am interested in building highly efficient partially synchronous BFT protocols, e.g., our DSN 2022 paper---Marlin, our Oakland 2022 Paper---Dyno, and our EuroSys 2024 paper---Dashing and Star.
+Recently, I am interested in building highly efficient partially synchronous BFT protocols, e.g., our DSN 2022 paper---Marlin, our Oakland 2022 Paper---Dyno,  our EuroSys 2024 paper---Dashing and Star, our NDSS 2026 paper---Pando.

 I am also recently interested in designing and building distributed and cryptographic systems such as ACSS, AVSS, ADKG, and APSS, systems in synchronous settings, and MPC.